The journey of Afrobeats isn’t complete without the storytellers, news makers/jouenalist; one of such is Sesan Adeniji.

 How do you think we can get to the level where we can sign big deals with foreign labels without sacrificing creative freedom?

+I beg to differ, your question is that there is a fear that if these foreign record labels sign Nigerian artistes that they tend to meddle in the creativity but don’t forget it wasn’t the foreign record label that was here in Nigeria, it was part of the movement of where we are coming from, Davido had that issue, it started from the likes of Sunny Ade.
 At the death of Bob Marley when Island Records needed an artiste that is outside the major European countries to become a major artiste they spotted King Sunny Ade but at the point in time the idea of the way they wanted to sell him was different because they saw him as jazz.
 It is fair enough to want to do the music in a certain way, that was the issue that King Sunny Ade had but it was a plus because there was a movement, we should not forget that it’s a growth.
 When Majek Fashek was signed to Interscope he had that issue as well, but this international label was resident outside the country not here, they didn’t get to see them, they see them as music, instrumentalist, somebody sees King Sunny Ade and he sees Jazz music, that this guy is a fantastic keyboardist in terms of the composition, it is fair enough to be able to put that into it, they don’t understand but it was a movement for us, without that we wont be here today.

 Without King Sunny Ade signing for Island Records, without Majek Fashek signing for Interscope Records without knowledge learnt from that, we will not be here today.
 When Davido first had his deal with Sony, he had that issue as well but he was able to solve it, he got his producers, his writers who understood the terms and audience.